Bukulja

 Bukulja (Serbian Cyrillic: Букуља, [bǔkuʎa]) is a mountain near Aranđelovac in central Serbia.
 This mountain is an extinct volcano, which has been proved by presence of granite rocks, which contains specific mineral composition.
 In the mountain foothills, there is water catchment Garaši, which provides Aranđelovac and nearby communities with fresh water.

+Garaši is also a popular fishing spot for locals and visitors from across Serbia and Europe.
+The reservoir frequently hosts fishing tournaments, primarily focused on bass.
+The city’s fishermen’s organization oversees the wildlife in and around the lake, providing food and managing the fish population to keep it healthy and sustainable.

-The name of the mountain originates from the Serbian name for beech (bukva).
-Its slopes and its top are covered with dense woods of beech-trees.
-There are good paths and a paved road leading to the top.
-On the top there are a hunter's hostel, and many mountaineers and hunters visit them not only from Aranđelovac and its surroundings, but also from Belgrade and from other towns and villages of Serbia.
+The name "Bukulja" originates from the Serbian word for beech (bukva), as the mountain’s slopes and summit are densely forested with beech trees.
+The area offers well-maintained paths and a paved road to the summit, where a hunter's hostel is located.
+This spot attracts many hikers and hunters from Aranđelovac, Belgrade, and other towns and villages across Serbia.